HJMcSorley/UBC_MSc_thesis/00-ReadMe.md

 Folder description:

-- R-inputs contains files that are brought into R for processing.
+- 'R-inputs' contains files that are brought into R for processing.
   - Each dataset has it's own directory (e.g. odyssey water level loggers, shimadzu TOC analyzer, Scan Spectrolyser spectrophotometer, Hobo TidbiT temperature sensors, or shared data from the CRD)
-- R-outputs contains ONLY files that were generated through processing in R (e.g. results csv, images and plots)
+- 'R-outputs' contains ONLY files that were generated through processing in R (e.g. results csv, images and plots)
+  - Outputs include tables, figures, and results -- 'wrangled dataframes' are data files (for working up), tables are specifically summarized results
-- The .Rmd files are organized sequentially as chapters which are knit into a book through the bookdown package in RStudio.
+- The .Rmd files are organized sequentially as chapters (numberd) which are knit into a book through the bookdown package in RStudio.
-  - Filenames that begin with "_" are not stitched into the book.
-The index.Rmd file contains the document metadata and forwards.
-The _output.yml and _bookdown.yml files contain bookdown yaml commands.
+  - Filenames that begin with underscore ("_") are not stitched into the book.
+  - The index.Rmd file contains the document metadata and preamble/forwards.
+The _output.yml and _bookdown.yml files contain bookdown yaml commands for knitting.

 🥳 Hannah successfully defended her Master's Thesis on Dec.17, 2020 (accepted to the UBC CiRcle repository on Dec 24), she graduated (online) in May 2021.
 The permanent link to her thesis is here: http://hdl.handle.net/2429/76908